-The garden is situated on one acre of land in downtown Raleigh and features thirty-two community beds, a 420 sq. ft. market garden, a food forest, a 6,000 gallon rainwater catchment system, two beehives, a green house, a vermi-compost bin, a composting facility and a kitchen classroom.
+The garden is situated on one acre of land in downtown Raleigh and features twenty-two community beds, a 420 sq. ft. market garden, a food forest, a 6,000 gallon rainwater catchment system, two beehives, a green house, a vermi-compost bin, a composting facility and a kitchen classroom.
 It is a space that provides community members with the opportunity to cultivate new relationships as they find out where their food comes from, how to grow it, and how to turn it into healthy and affordable meals.

 315 Camden Street

 Raleigh, NC, 27601

 Camden Street Learning Garden offers twenty-two growing beds for community members to "adopt" for free to grow food for their families.
 Food Shuttle staff offer regular cooking and gardening workshops to provide participants and community members with more opportunities to gain self-sufficiency skills.
 The success of these individual gardens is not just measured in a bountiful harvest, but most importantly, in the growth of new relationships in our community.

 The Camden Street Learning Garden is hosting a herbalist workshop.
 We will explore the garden for Plantains, elder flowers, mint, and lemon balm.
 Please RSVP to attend.

 Are nasty pests getting in the way of your gardening?
 Come learn how to deal with these pesky critters through nature-friendly practices!

 Mission Moments are stories we share from the field to inform, inspire and motivate.
 These moments remind us all just how lucky we are to be able to do this important work.